 - Teri Bauer took a rape for her daughter in Season 1 of 24.
-The daughter that had been the cause of all the problems all episode.
-Yeah, her.
-She took a rape for her!

-- Merlin and Prince Arthur are thrown together against their will in the first episode of Merlin, but since then their close proximity and reliance on each other means that they're now practically joined at the hip.
+- Merlin and Prince Arthur are thrown together against their will in the first episode of c, but since then their close proximity and reliance on each other means that they're now practically joined at the hip.

 - Rather unexpectedly for a series focusing on fairy tales, Once Upon a Time's drama revolves around parental bonds almost more than it does romantic ones.
 All of the core adult characters are parents, biological or not, and characters like Emma and Regina are very much affected by their lack of healthy familial support growing up.